jborza/SteamTradingCardOverview/README.md

     "Grow Home",1
     "Mad Max",3

-Usage is easier if you paste your data into a .txt file, and then call the tool as

-    steamtradingcardoverview extract <pasted.txt >export.csv

 ## Combine

-Then you run the tool against a downloaded CSVexport from http://steam.tools/cards/ (great work, guys!)
+This mode runs the output of the `extract` mode against a downloaded CSVexport from http://steam.tools/cards/ (great work, guys!)

-    `steamtradingcardoverview combine export.csv STC_set_data.csv`
+    steamtradingcardoverview combine export.csv STC_set_data.csv

-It generates a list of your games with available cards and current (average) worth.
+It generates a list of your games with available cards and current (average) sale worth.
 Sample:

     "name","cards remaining","total price"
     "12 Labours of Hercules IV: Mother Nature",1,0.06